-Dealing with undergraduate student loans can be tricky for graduate students.
+Dealing with undergraduate student loans can be tricky during grad school.

-The transition from undergrad to grad school often includes attending a new school, a break between classes, and employment changes.
+The transition from undergrad to graduate school often includes attending a new school, a break between classes, and employment changes.
 These adjustments can make managing student loans complicated.

-The good news for most grad students is that many of the essential steps that must be taken happen automatically.
+The good news for most grad students is that many of the essential steps happen automatically.
 Additionally, there are opportunities for creative grad students to address their undergrad loans during school.
 Smart decisions during grad school can make repayment after graduation dramatically easier.

 Do I have to Make Payments on Undergrad Loans During Graduate School?